 I’ve always wanted to be a writer.
 At twelve, I took a pen in hand and wrote my first love story.
 I haven’t stopped since.
 Those heroines taught me valuable lessons that served me well.
 I learned to keep my head up high and surge forward when I was afraid; I learned to demand respect in a relationship; I learned about compromise and dreams and independence.
 Those are the stories I want to write, and I can only hope I give back some of the joy I received over the years.

 I live in the beautiful Hudson Valley in upstate New York.
 I’ve traveled to many places but always seem to be drawn back to the mountains.
-I graduated with a business degree, worked for Mercy College, and now spend most days dedicated to my family and my characters.
-I’ve pursued many career paths such as travel agent, yoga teacher and insurance salesperson.
+I graduated with a proper business degree, received a masters in English Literature, and am humbled to now spend my days dedicated to my family and my characters.
+I’ve pursued many career paths such as travel agent, yoga teacher, dating coordinator, and insurance salesperson.
 I’ve wanted to be an airline pilot, a dancer, an archaeologist, and a vineyard owner.
 I have been all of the above through romance novels, and intend to explore many more.

 I met the love of my life when I had finally given up on my own romantic journey.
 The first time he asked me out he promised to buy my book if he could buy me dinner.
 We had dinner and fell in love over sushi and haven’t been apart since.
 We married and settled into domestic bliss.
 That’s when I learned it wasn’t about happy endings.
 It was about happy beginnings.